 Asian Diaspora | Asian American Literature and Film

 Off-White: Yellowface and Chinglish by Anglo-American Culture.
-Under contract with Bloomsbury Academic.
+Bloomsbury Academic, 2019.

 Sinophone-Anglophone Cultural Duet.
 New York: Palgrave Macmillan, 2017.